AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 ### Configure cloud service {#configure-the-cloud-service}

-Perform the following steps to create Brand Portal cloud service configuration:
+Perform the following steps to configure the Brand Portal cloud service:

-1. Login to your AEM Assets cloud instance.
+1. Log in to your AEM Assets cloud instance.

 1. From **tool** ![Tools](assets/tools.png) panel, navigate to **[!UICONTROL Cloud Services]** > **[!UICONTROL AEM Brand Portal]**.

-   Brand Portal Configurations page opens.

-1. Click **[!UICONTROL Create]**.
+1. In the Brand Portal Configurations page, click **[!UICONTROL Create]**.

 1. Specify a **[!UICONTROL Title]** for the configuration.

-   Select the IMS Configuration that you have created in the step, [create IMS Account configuration](#create-ims-account-configuration).
+   Select the IMS configuration that you have created while [configuring the IMS account](#create-ims-account-configuration).

-   In **[!UICONTROL Service URL]**, enter your Brand Portal tenant URL.
+   In the **[!UICONTROL Service URL]**, enter your Brand Portal tenant (organization URL).

     ![](assets/create-cloud-service.png)